Probability Calculator by Searchenginereports.net allows you to calculate the normal and conditional probability in a few clicks!

 The formula for finding the probability is

-P(A) = No. of favourable Outcome / Total No. of favourable Outcome
+P(A) = No. of favorable Outcome / Total No. of favorable Outcome

 You can also take it as, P(A) = n(E)/n(S)